Welcome to studentpads’ Official Guide for International Students!

 If you wish to enter the UK before you’ve been accepted to a university course, you have to apply for entry clearance as a prospective student and provide evidence for your application at a British higher education institution.

 Applying for a Student Visa

 One of the most important issues you need to check is whether you need a visa to enter the UK.
 This very much depends on your country of origin.
-Generally, there is a distinction to be made between EEA/Swiss nationals and international students.

 Find more details on visa issues and UK border legislation:

 Remember: Overstaying your visa is a criminal offence!
 Make sure that your permission to live in the UK gets renewed before it expires.